hopeaaaa/wordbook/README.md

 Hidden objects games are games where users have to search for items hidden within a busy or cluttered scene.

 ### Problem / Opportunity
 This app provides an engaging way for users to expand their vocabulary in foreign languages through immersive gameplay.
-By gamifying the experience, it enhances word retention and reinforces vocabulary in real-world contexts.
+By gamifying the experience, Wordbook enhances word retention and reinforces vocabulary in real-world contexts.

 ### User Profile
 Primary Users: